Quantum binary polyhedral groups and their actions on quantum planes: Introduction

 Let us discuss in more detail the noncommutative structures mentioned above.
 Naturally, one can view quantum analogues of finite subgroups of $SL_2(k)$ (or {\it quantum binary polyhedral groups}) as finite subgroups of the quantum group $SL_q(2)$ for $q\in k^{\times}$.
-Following Drinfeld, the study of the finite subgroups of $SL_q(2)$ is equivalent to the study of finite Hopf quotients of the coordinate Hopf algebra $\mc{O}_q(SL_2(k))$.
-The problem of classifying finite Hopf quotients of $\mc{O}_q(SL_2(k))$ has been examined thoroughly in the literature (see e.g.\cite{BichonNatale}, \cite{Muller}, \cite{Stefan}), and we use these results here.
-The novelty of our work is that we address the question of when these non(co)commutative finite subgroups of $SL_2(k)$ act on {\it Artin-Schelter (AS) regular algebras} $R$ of global dimension two.
-If $k$ is algebraically closed and the algebra is generated in degree one, then $R$ is isomorphic to either where $q\in k^{\times}$ [Example~\ref{ex1.2}].
+Following Drinfeld, we interpret finite subgroups of $SL_q(2)$ as finite dimensional Hopf quotients of the coordinate Hopf algebra $\mc{O}_q(SL_2(k))$.
+The problem of classifying finite dimensional Hopf quotients of $\mc{O}_q(SL_2(k))$ has been examined thoroughly in the literature (see e.g.\cite{BichonNatale}, \cite{Muller}, \cite{Stefan}).
+The novelty of our work is that we address the question of when these non(co)commutative finite subgroups of $SL_2(k)$ act on AS regular algebras $R$ of global dimension $2$.

+Since we assumed $k$ is algebraically closed, the AS regular algebras $R$ of global dimension 2, generated in degree one, are isomorphic to either where $q\in k^{\times}$ [Example~\ref{ex1.2}].
 These algebras are also known as {\it quantum planes}.

-The following hypotheses will be referred to throughout.
-We say that a finite dimensional Hopf algebra $H$ acts on an algebra $R=k\langle U \rangle/I$ if $R$ is a {\it left $H$-module algebra} [Definition \ref{def1.3}].
-In this case, $U$ is a left $H$-module whose underlying $k$-vector space generates $R$.
+We say that a finite dimensional Hopf algebra $H$ acts on an algebra $R$ if $R$ is a {\it left $H$-module algebra} [Definition \ref{def1.3}].
+The following statements are \underline{standing assumptions} for this article.